 Poetry: No more than 5 poems at any one time or 10 total pages.

-Fiction and Non-fiction (includes book reviews): No more than 8000 words.
+Non-fiction (includes book reviews): No more than 8000 words.

 Author and Artist Interviews: Please conact Northside Review directly and incude a brief prospectus.

 Northside Review accepts Word documents with the file extension .doc or .docx; PDF files up to 500kb.

 For querries—submissions and others—please email firstname.lastname@example.org or complete the contact form at the bottom of the page.

 Northside Review does not offer subscriptions at the the present time; issues can be purchased individually or as a package.

 Issue 2: Olivia Cronk, Giovanni Bello Gomez, Sidney Cherie Hilley, Katherine King, Megan Martin, Mark Mendoza, Precious Okoyomon, Natalie Roman, Linwood Rumney, Cassie Seawell, Robert Yerachmiel Snyderman, and Dan Thomas-Glass

 Issue 1: Scott Abels, Elese Daniel, Micah Freeman, Adrien Kien, Yvette Nepper, Laura Mei Roghaar, Sasha Steensen, Cathy Wagner, Joshua Marie Wilkinson, and Tyrone Williams

 Issue 1 and 2